Commitment: World-Changing Collaborations

 Commit to the hard work that it will take to accomplish the shared vision.
 A great way to make sure everyone commits to a collaboration is to set deadlines for tasks and milestones.
 Remain open-minded and ask for solutions when roadblocks appear.

 We are at our creative best when faced with a challenge or adversity.
 Don’t let those moments go to waste, stay committed and continue moving forward.
 Your attitude can make the difference between success and failure.
-Have a can-do attitude and focus on the long-term vision that will help you stay on course and committed to seeing the world-changing collaboration through.
+A can-do attitude and a clear focus on the long-term vision will help you stay grounded, aligned, and committed to seeing the collaboration through.

 If you want to learn about hard work, commitment and adversity, ask a farmer.
-And that’s what I did when I talked to Scott Osborn from Fox Run Vineyards on Seneca Lake in Finger Lakes Wine Country in New York State (Episode 169).
+And that’s what I did when I talked to Scott Osborn from Fox Run Vineyards on Seneca Lake in Finger Lakes Wine Country in New York State (Episode 169 of the Destination on the Left podcast).

 In many areas of the world, wine and wineries are a big part of the tourism product and the Finger Lakes is no different.
 I was curious to know how wineries create world-changing collaborations, so I talked to a winery owner who has been in the business over 30 years.